 With an instant-read thermometer, though, you’ll know your accurate temp instantly and can act accordingly.
 If you don’t have one, they’re relatively inexpensive and something I would recommend adding to your kitchen tools.

-What if I don’t have Southwest seasoning for the crust?
 No problem!
 You can substitute the Southwest seasoning for your favorite taco seasoning blend instead.

-Is cornmeal gluten free / is this taco recipe gluten free?
 Generally, cornmeal is considered gluten free, meaning you can make these fish tacos gluten free!
 Cornmeal is a coarse flour made from corn.
 However, it’s always a good idea to double check the packaging for a gf marking if you’re serving these fish tacos to a family member or friend with celiac.
 Checking the label can tell you if the brand of cornmeal you’re looking at is processed in a facility that also processes wheat products.
 Also make sure to verify your toppings (primarily the tortillas) are gluten free if that is of concern to anyone who may be enjoying this recipe.

 Love This Recipe?
 You May Also Enjoy

-Cornmeal Crusted Fish Tacos
+Crispy Fried Fish Tacos

 Ingredients